 MONSTER OF THE WEEK: The Undersea Hominid Ragon (Duh)

 Ultra Q is a show with no time for mysteries – I like how, in this world, the existence of deep sea humanoids and several very specific details about their life and history are well-known facts – monsters occurring so frequently is, in some ways, normalized.
-Getting the identity and details of the monster out of the way immediately allows the episode to focus on other mysteries – not what the monster’s motivation is, that’s also very obvious from the beginning and no character ever wonders about it; it’s more about what they will do with a killer pseudo-Gilman walking among them while there’s also a ticking clock.
-In truth, it’s less of a mystery and really more of a series of situations that allows them to film some nice scenery and some effective use of lighting.
+Getting the identity and details of the monster out of the way immediately allows the episode to focus on other questions – not what the monster’s motivation is, that’s also very obvious from the beginning and no character ever wonders about it; it’s more about what they will do with a killer pseudo-Gilman walking among them while there’s also a ticking clock.
+In truth, it’s really more of a series of situations that allows them to film some nice scenery and some effective use of lighting.

 What’s left unsaid for most of this episode is why the monster is suddenly living at a depth where humans can disturb its habitat, a connection to the changes in the natural world that is also threatening the characters.
-Yes, it’s another natural disaster episode – using a small island as a microcosm of the endless possibilities for destruction faced by all island nations (the scientist in this episode begins that predicting such a fate for Japan itself) – but in this one the monster is mostly incidental to the disaster itself, but its appearance is still a signal of impending calamity.
-If we are to learn anything this and the last episode I reviewed, it is that the universe is a pitiless place – this is not so much punishment for the trespasses of modern man than just “stuff happens” – where no amount of advancement in human civilization (from this rather quaint fishing village to the roaring Tokyo metropolis of previous episodes) will spare it from catastrophes.
+Yes, it’s another natural disaster episode – using a small island as a microcosm of the endless possibilities for destruction faced by all island nations (the scientist in this episode begins predicting such a fate for Japan itself) – in this one the monster is mostly incidental to the disaster itself, but its appearance is still a signal of impending calamity.
+If we are to learn anything from this and the last episode I reviewed, it is that the universe is a pitiless place – this is not so much punishment for the trespasses of modern man than just “stuff happens” – where no amount of advancement in human civilization (from this rather quaint fishing village to the roaring Tokyo metropolis of previous episodes) will spare you from catastrophes.
 “Professor Ishii’s prediction may one day come true” intones the narrator at the episode’s end – how could it not?

 There’s plenty to cover today, so no rambling intros this time.
 I’m sure you’re devastated.